ffund/tcp-ip-essentials/online-faq.md

 There are two ways to get help:

 * Post a question on the Q&A forum for this course.
-* Attend a Zoom office hours session with the instructor or a course assistant.
+* Attend a Zoom office hours session with the lab instructor.

 #### How long should I expect to spend on each lab assignment?